 What’s the Difference Between Ductless & Ducted Heat Pumps?

 Monday, August 14th, 2023If you’re considering getting a heat pump for your home, that’s great!
 But you’ve still got some research to do.
 Can it fully replace both your air conditioner and your heating system?
 What are the options?
 What are ducted and ductless heat pumps, and what are the benefits of each?
-Knowing these details will help you make a decision you’ll be happy with long term.
+Knowing these details will help you make a decision you’ll be happy with long term—and learning whether a heat pump is best for ac services in your home is a great place to start.

 Before you settle on a specific heat pump, some calculations need to be made.
 A qualified technician can assess the size and layout of your home to determine the size of the heat pump system you need.
 Just like a traditional central air conditioner, a heat pump must be chosen to precisely fit the needs of the home.